British toddler Alfie Evans dies after life support is withdrawn

-London (CNN)Terminally ill British toddler Alfie Evans died overnight, days after life support was withdrawn, according to messages posted by his parents on Facebook on Saturday.
+London (CNN)Terminally ill British toddler Alfie Evans died overnight, days after life support was withdrawn, according to messages posted Saturday by his parents on Facebook.

 "My gladiator lay down his shield and gained his wings at 02:30. absolutely heartbroken.
 I LOVE YOU MY GUY," his father, Thomas Evans, wrote on the "Save Alfie Evans" Facebook page.